 Your audit work on the discount rate covers four elements.
 First, verify the risk-free rate against observable government bond yields at the reporting date.
 Second, check the equity risk premium against published sources (Damodaran’s annual data is the most commonly cited).
 Third, assess the beta used.
 If the client is unlisted, they’ll typically use a peer group of listed comparables.
 Confirm the peer group is reasonable (same industry, similar size, same geography where possible) and that the beta has been unlevered and relevered for the client’s capital structure.
 Fourth, verify the cost of debt against the client’s actual borrowing rate or, if using a theoretical rate, against the rate for similarly rated debt.

-A 100 basis point change in the discount rate on a €15M value-in-use calculation can move the result by €1M to €3M depending on the cash flow profile and terminal value weight.
+A 100 basis point change in the discount rate on a €15M VIU calculation can move the result by €1M to €3M depending on the cash flow profile and terminal value weight.
+The IAS 36 impairment calculator runs this sensitivity analysis across discount rates, growth assumptions, forecast periods, and terminal multiples.

 That sensitivity makes the discount rate the single most material input in most impairment models.
 It also makes it the assumption management is most likely to optimise.
 When you see a discount rate at the bottom of any reasonable range, combined with cash flow projections at the top, document the compound effect explicitly.